Trump to Congress: "You better get" tax plan passed

 The White House made tax reform its latest big policy push following a series of failures on other legislative priorities, such as repealing Obamacare.

-But Trump expressed confidence in lawmakers' ability to succeed during his speech Wednesday — despite the fact that that the plan has been criticized by Democrats and nonpartisan tax analysts alike as disproportionately benefiting the wealthy, and might be a tough sell to some conservative lawmakers, as well.
-Passing his vision for tax reform would open up a world in which “American trucks will glide along the highways, smooth and beautiful ... no potholes.”
+But Trump expressed confidence in lawmakers' ability to succeed during his speech Wednesday — despite the fact that the plan has been criticized by Democrats and nonpartisan tax analysts alike as disproportionately benefiting the wealthy, and might be a tough sell to some conservative lawmakers, as well.
+But passing his vision for tax reform, the president said, would open up a world in which “American trucks will glide along the highways, smooth and beautiful ... no potholes.”

 “When your trucks are moving, America is growing,” Trump said, with a big rig sporting a huge “Win Again” sign parked behind him.